JS Kabylie: The era of the « JUMBO JET » or the era of Benkaci, Khalef and Zywotko (1977–1990)

-The defender, captain and legend of JE Tizi-Ouzou Mouloud Iboud lifting the trophy of the most prestigious African competition CAF Champions League, on 13 December 1981, in Kinshasa, Zaire.
+Legendary defender, most capped player (470 matches) and emblematic captain of JE Tizi-Ouzou Mouloud Iboud lifting with the Kabyle club the trophy of the most prestigious African competition CAF Champions League, on 13 December 1981, in Kinshasa, Zaire.

 In 1981, the JET won the prestigious African Cup of Champions Clubs without losing a match by beating in the final the Congolese of AS Vita Club 5–0 over the two matches (4–0 at the go then 1–0 on the return).
 The club therefore joined its rival MC Algiers, the only other Algerian club to win this African competition in 1976 (ES Sétif won it in 1988), and achieved the double African Cup of Champions Clubs - Championship.
-This first African Cup of Champions Clubs of the JET was dedicated by the club to the late Abdelkader Khalef (older brother of head coach Mahieddine Khalef) who lost his life that same year (1981) in a car accident at the age of 42.
+This first African Cup of Champions Clubs of the JET was dedicated by the club to the late Abdelkader Khalef (older brother of player and head coach Mahieddine Khalef) who lost his life on 2 March 1981 in a car accident at the age of 42.
 He is a former emblematic president of the club during the 1970s and the most important president that the club had in its history.